 Responding to COVID-19: Resources for Our Community

-This summer presents a critical moment for schools.
-School closures have already widened gaps in resources and access among kids and families, especially those without access to technology, students with disabilities, students who are learning English, students living in poverty, and students in early learning programs.
-As schools take time this summer to develop reopening plans for the fall, we must work collaboratively to continue supporting children over the summer months and ensure this opportunity for adaptation results in system-level change.
-This page is a working resource for parents, families, teachers, students, and other community members as we respond to the impacts of COVID-19 on education, equity, health, and wellness of children and families.
-Currently, we are researching and centralizing districts’ programs this summer as way to centralize information, as well as track the quickly-changing educational landscape in the state.
+School closures have already widened gaps in resources and access among kids and families, especially those without access to technology, students with disabilities, students who are learning English, students living in poverty, students of color, and students in early learning programs.
+As schools develop and implement reopening plans for the 2020-2021 school year, we must work collaboratively to continue supporting children and to ensure this opportunity for adaptation results in system-level change.
+This page is a working resource for parents, families, teachers, students, and other community members as we respond to the impacts of COVID-19 on education, equity, and wellness of children and families.

 You can also click here to view our past LEVinars, which feature discussions with Superintendent Reykdal, WA State Teachers of the Year, and more about supporting children and families during the COVID-19 crisis.
 Visit our Lunchtime LEVinar page for more.